Download our virtual presentation held with suppliers on February 22, 2024.

 *short dated product is defined as less than two (2) months of shelf life remaining.

-Download our product registration guides specifically designed for agents and manufacturers.
-The guides walk through how to navigate the LDB product registration and activation process.
+Download our product registration handbooks specifically designed for agents and manufacturers.
+The books walk through how to navigate the LDB product registration and activation process.

 The BC Liquor Store retail chain has recently upgraded their systems.
 As a result, hospitality customers (bars, restaurants, hotels etc.) that purchase directly from BC Liquor Stores are now required to be recorded in the Customer Specific Products (CSP) program.